 a Walk-a-thon: Timeline & Planner

-Administrators need to make it easy for fundraisers to succeed, by providing them with tools to help in fundraising.
-Here you’ll find helpful fundraising tools, tips, and sample templates to help your participants succeed in your upcoming walk-a-thon, jog-a-thon or other pledge events including tips for soliciting pledges, a sample timeline, sample donation request letters and thank you letters, tips for team captains to recruit team members and more.
+Administrators need to make it easy for fundraisers to succeed by providing them with tools to fundraise.
+Here you’ll find helpful fundraising tools, tips, and sample templates to help your participants succeed in your upcoming walk-a-thon, jog-a-thon, or other pledge events, including tips for soliciting pledges, a sample timeline, sample donation request and thank you letters, tips for team captains to recruit team members and more.

-Here you will find a number of great articles, tips, and helpful guidelines to help you manage all the details for your walk-a-thon fundraiser.
-Many people find it valuable to download our walk-a-thon guide e-book which walks you through each step of the planning process to help you prepare, manage, and execute a successful fundraising event.
+Here you will find several great articles, tips, and helpful guidelines to help you manage all the details for your walk-a-thon fundraiser.
+Many people find it valuable to download our walk-a-thon guide e-book, which walks you through each step of the planning process to help you prepare, manage, and execute a successful fundraising event.

 We have created this in-depth walkathon white paper to help you organize a successful walkathon or peer-to-peer fundraising event from start to finish.
-We hope these guidelines will help your organization carefully prepare, plan, manage & execute your walk or fundraising event; helping you save time and resources while raising more money for your cause.
+We hope these guidelines will help your organization carefully prepare, plan, manage, and execute your walk or fundraising event, helping you save time and resources while raising more money for your cause.
 The walkathon guide is a great resource for organizations of any size.Learn More

-Many organizations are turning to virtual walkathons during COVID – and raising lots of money by doing it.
+Many organizations are turning to virtual walkathons during COVID – and raising lots of money.
 Virtual walks can occur in a couple of ways:

 - Participants walk or jog on a certain specified day.
-That morning, organizers can schedule a live stream video to get everyone excited about the virtual race.
+Organizers can schedule a live stream video that morning to get everyone excited about the virtual race.

 Dog Walk Fundraisers

-More and more, organizations opt to put a furry spin on their annual walk-a-thon by expanding their participant audience to our favorite four-legged friends.
+Many organizations opt to put a furry spin on their annual walk-a-thon by expanding their participant audience to our favorite four-legged friends.
 Planning a dog walkathon follows many of the same familiar steps of a regular walk-a-thon.
-However, specific needs exist for accommodating both your human and canine friends.
-The following download is designed to serve as an addendum to DoJiggy’s How to Run a Successful Walk-A-Thon: A Compete Guide to Managing your Fundraising Walk.Information for Dog Walks
+However, specific needs exist for accommodating your human and canine friends.
+Read more on logistics and fun ideas for dog walk-a-thons.Information for Dog Walks

 The power of a walkathon peer-to-peer fundraising campaign lies in your participants’ fundraising abilities.
-As your participants tap into their social network, new people are introduced to your organization and many of them are likely to become donors.
+As your participants tap into their social network, new people are introduced to your organization, and many will likely become donors.
 If your organization has decided to host a walkathon, the percentage of your participants that fundraise will likely be a key metric of your success.
-Find out how to make your walkathon participation rate high for a successful fundraising walk.Learn More
+Find out how to raise your walkathon participation rate for a successful fundraising walk.Learn More

 An obstacle course can be a great stand-alone alternative or addition to a School Fun Run.
-If your walk event needs a new twist, try this out this year!
-Easy to create obstacle courses can include old tires, mud pits, or crawling obstacles.
+Try this out this year if your walk event needs a new twist!
+Easy-to-create obstacle courses can include old tires, mud pits, or crawling obstacles.
 The course can be broken up into sections with teams, where young participants can tag or pass a baton to team members to begin the next part of the course, or they can be completed per person in an obstacle course fundraiser.Learn More

-To offset the costs required to produce a walkathon event and boost your fundraising dollars, you may be considering sponsorships.
+You may consider sponsorships to offset the costs required to produce a walkathon event and boost your fundraising dollars.
 Corporate or community sponsors fulfill a critical role in any successful walkathon or fundraising event through financial contributions and helping to increase awareness for your event.
-Here are some useful guidelines on how to get sponsors to support a walkathon.
+Here are some useful guidelines for getting sponsors to support a walkathon.
 Hint – think about what’s in it for them!Learn More

-Never forget that the success of your walk-a-thon fundraiser lies largely in the success of your individual participants’ ability to fundraise.
-One of your biggest jobs as a walk-a-thon administrator is to support your walkers, making it fun and easy for them to fundraise for your cause.
-This article describes in detail five steps for doing this successfully: helping your participants prepare for the walk, making fundraising easy and personal for your participants, providing sample forms to participants, and finally motivating your walkers by providing incentives.Learn More
+The success of your walk-a-thon fundraiser lies largely in the success of your participants’ ability to fundraise.
+One of your biggest jobs as an event administrator is to support your walkers, making it easy for them to fundraise for your cause.
+This article describes in detail five steps for doing this successfully: helping participants prepare for the walk, making fundraising easy and personal, providing sample forms to participants, and motivating walkers by providing incentives.Learn More

 More Fundraising Resources

 Our goal is that these fundraising resources, used with our P2P walk-a-thon software, will save your organization valuable staff and volunteer time, so you can raise more money at your next peer-to-peer fundraising event.
 And, if you’ve chosen a different kind of crowdfunding event, no worries.
-DoJiggy provides a number of fundraising resources and fundraising software solutions to help you organize any type of fundraising campaign.
+DoJiggy provides more fundraising resources and fundraising software solutions to help organizations organize any type of fundraising campaign.
 Big results are entirely possible with careful planning and execution.